 Route informationFrom the west side, it is all cross country with less than a mile of effort involved and about a thousand feet of elevation to be gained.
 Near the top, you encounter talus and rather than scramble up the south ridge, there is a nice way to the summit area on the east side, accessed by skirting the rocky south ridgeline and finding a plateau area on the east.
 Walk north till you see an easy way up to the high point.
 A register was found in a small rock cairn on the summit area (which is fairly flat).

-Return the same way but be aware that this is rattlesnake country and so being alert and watching the ground in front and to the side of you is very important.
+Be aware that this is rattlesnake country and so being alert and watching the ground in front and to the side of you is very important.